Loading

 Rocchette, Castiglione della Pescaia, Maremma, Italy

-The only other exit from the village is a road mid-way down its length - via San Martino, on the corner of which is a distinctively coloured hotel.
+The only exit from the village is a road mid-way down its length - via San Martino, on the corner of which is a distinctively coloured hotel.
 This takes you to the village of Pian di Rocca, a great spot for eating out at a Sagra during the summer months.

 No reflection intended upon the hotel in question, but when we were at this point in the road on our visit, the youngster in our party asked me what colour the hotel was painted, to which I replied "a kind of pinky peach colour".
 Without a pause she responded, "I don't like pinky peach anymore!".
 Until then her favourite colour had been pink!
 Anyway, you won't miss it when you see it!